 An orthoptist specialises in investigating, diagnosing and treating defects of binocular vision and abnormalities of eye movement.
 You will find most orthoptists working in a hospital setting, helping children who have squint or lazy eye (amblyopia).

-An ECLO is based in an eye clinic.
+An eye clinic liaison officer (ECLO) is based in an eye clinic.
 They are there to talk to people who may be newly diagnosed with sight loss, and to help them get emotional and practical support from local voluntary organisations, health and social care.
 They can help you understand more about your eye condition.

 Find more profiles below: